SPEND THE BREXIT DIVORCE WINDFALL

 Current debt OWED by our students: £12 Billion.*

+This is the amount our students have been forced to borrow, to pay their fees and maintenance, so they could study at University.
+(This after David Cameron's coalition government ended the previous grant system, after promising not to ). (* this is for England & Wales students - Scottish students are still funded by their taxpayers).
 Our students are forced to take out these colossal debts - for fees alone, over £28,000 - right at the start of their adult lives; in most cases, before they've actually earned any money.
 These are eye-watering debts - amounts that high-earners in their 30s or 40s, would think twice anout taking on.
 And our students (including my own daughter) are contracted to repay these vast amounts of money, from their future earnings in a future job - which they may or may not get.

-AND LET'S STOP BEING ASHAMED ABOUT IT
+AND STOP BEING ASHAMED ABOUT IT.

 Your Overseas Aid FAQs